Avoid These Mistakes When Working With Dogs For A Photoshoot

 FORCING THEM INTO POSITION

 Again, I’m a big proponent of paying attention to the body language of a dog and if, for example, I’m working with a senior dog who has bad hips, I’m not going to make them sit, because I know it’s likely very uncomfortable for them.
-That’s a very specific example, but you get what I mean.
+That’s a very specific example, but it’s one that’s actually quite common.

-Forcing an animal into position especially when they are uncomfortable, stressed, or anxious can also lead to a dangerous situation for you causing the dog to lash out at you or even a bite scenario.
+Forcing an animal into position especially when they are uncomfortable, stressed, or anxious can also lead to a dangerous situation for you causing the dog to lash out at you or even a potential bite scenario depending on how stressed the dog is.

 Where possible try to work with where the dog is most comfortable and pose the other pets or people around that dog.
-Sure, it’s not always what you envisioned or ideal, but it will be better for everyone in the long run.
+Sure, it’s not always what you envisioned or ideal, but it will be better for everyone in the long run and the dog will be much happier, too.

 WORK WITH US